Help Center

 General сonditions

-The General section in the Conditions dropdown includes such options:
+The General section in the Conditions drop-down list includes such options:

 jetengine general conditions

-• Query Has Items / Query Has Not Items — if chosen, they turn on the Query to check dropdown menu to select a query with or without the necessary items accordingly;
+• Query Has Items and Query Has Not Items — turn on the Query to check drop-down list to select a query with or without the necessary items accordingly;

 query has items condition

-• Equal, Not Equal, Greater than, Greater or Equal, Less than, and Less or Equal — by choosing these options, one decides how the values will be compared.
+• Equal, Not Equal, Greater than, Greater or Equal, Less than, and Less or Equal — allow setting the way the values will be compared.
 If a condition is met, the element will be shown or hidden;

-• In the list / Not in the list — dynamic tags for the “Checkbox,” “Select,” and “Radio” meta fields.
+• In the list and Not in the list — the dynamic tags for the “Checkbox,” “Select,” and “Radio” meta fields.
 The element will be shown or not if a user chooses from the list the value typed into the Value text area accordingly;

-• Exists / Doesn’t exist — the element will appear or not on the page only if the chosen meta field is filled or filled with data;
+• Exists and Doesn’t exist — allow the element to appear or not on the page only if the chosen meta field is filled or filled with data;

-• Contains / Doesn’t contain 一 the element will be shown or not only if the selected meta field contains or doesn’t contain the data typed into the Value text area;
+• Contains and Doesn’t contain 一 allow the element to be shown or not, only if the selected meta field contains or doesn’t contain the data typed into the Value text area;

-• Between / Not Between — allow displaying elements with values between or not between two values accordingly;
+• Between and Not Between 一 allow displaying elements with values between or not between two values accordingly;

-• Regexp / Not Regexp — allow to display or do not display elements if the element matches or does not match the regular expression value;
+• Regexp and Not Regexp 一 allow displaying or not displaying elements if the element matches or does not match the regular expression value;

 If chosen, some conditions can activate additional fields:

-• Field — allows typing a field name or choosing the option from the dropdown menu by pressing the “Dynamic Tags” button.
-To learn more about the options from this dropdown, proceed to the Dynamic Tags Overview;
+• Field — allows typing a field name or choosing the option from the drop-down list by pressing the “Dynamic Tags” button.
+More details about the options from this drop-down list are described in the Dynamic Tags Overview;

 jetengine dynamic tag

-• Value — a field that allows setting values or values lists (numbers, letters, words, phrases) to compare data.
+• Value — a field that allows setting values or value lists (numbers, letters, words, phrases) to compare data.
 Multiple values should be separated by commas;

 • Context — a dropdown menu that has two options:

-• Default — to get value from a current post by default;
+• Default — to get the value from the current post by default;

-• Current listing item object — to get value from the current listing item object.
+• Current listing item object — to get the value from the current listing item object.

 • Data type — a dropdown menu that allows specifying what kind of data is entered into the Value text area: